kirarpit/compiler-construction/README.txt

     specification.
 The following issues were noted during project development, presented along with the chosen resolutions:

-    - ISSUE #1: Output in the test cases when errors are encountered is inconsistent.
+    - ISSUE #1: In case an error is encountered while parsing STATEMENTS, the whole statement in which error is found would be ignored in BOFPIF output but any varaibles that occur before the error would still be parsed for variable declaration. the expression Output in the test cases when errors are encountered is inconsistent.
 Possibly because of a bug where semicolon in not being checked before printing the parsed tree.
     - RESOLUTION #1: Since, the spike specification doesn't talk about